Leolewis5/Machine_Learning/README.md

 Also, record of kaggle compitition result and code.

-Github sometimes has issue for opening jupyter, therefore, items will be opened through: https://nbviewer.jupyter.org/
+Github sometimes has issue for opening jupyter, therefore, items would be opened through: https://nbviewer.jupyter.org/

 ## Requirements
 * Anaconda3(numpy/pandas/matplotlib)